-In fiscal year 2014, HUD will continue studying the housing needs in Indian Country, including native communities in Alaska and Hawaii.
-The project is expected to be completed in 2015, and was initially budgeted at \$4 million, but was increased to

-\$5.441 million in order to add a household survey in Hawaii and additional consultations.
+In fiscal year 2015, HUD will continue studying the housing needs in Indian Country, including native communities in Alaska and Hawaii.
+The project is expected to be completed in 2015, and was initially budgeted at \$4 million, but was increased to \$5.441 million in order to add a household survey in Hawaii and additional consultations.
 The study will not only include research of native Hawaiians in Hawaii, but also of American Indians and Alaska Natives throughout the United States.
 The results of the study will allow HUD to broaden its efforts, in collaboration with its federal partners, to address other barriers to building economically sustainable communities in Indian Country and on the Hawaiian home lands.
 This comprehensive assessment will look at housing and other factors important to long-term economic stability, including access to quality health care, schools, transportation, and employment.
+The final report of the study is scheduled to be published in spring 2015.